 Finally, avoid dressing one person in a completely different color, especially when that color is much darker or in stark contrast to the rest of the family.
 This draws attention to that color and will look out of place in your family photos.
 For example, if everyone is wearing light colored neutrals and soft pastels, don’t dress dad in a bright pink polo.

-Avoid stripes and super small and busy patterns.
+Avoid stripes and small and busy patterns.
 They don’t photograph well.

 Keep the focus on your family, not the words on their shirts.
 And please, no cartoon characters.